 Which stocks does Warren Buffett invest in?

 The stock portfolio of Berkshire Hathaway (BRK.A -0.64%) (BRK.B -0.45%) is worth hundreds of billions of dollars, and most of the stocks were selected by Buffett himself.
-While Berkshire's portfolio holds about 45 different stock positions, nearly 70% of the portfolio's value is concentrated in just four stocks.
+Although Berkshire's portfolio holds about 50 different stock positions, almost three-fourths of the portfolio's value is concentrated in just five stocks.
 Here's more information about each of these top holdings:

 The tech giant's stock is the largest holding in the Berkshire Hathaway portfolio by a wide margin.
-Berkshire owns 5.7% of Apple’s stock, which was worth more than $150 billion as of late 2021.
+Berkshire owns 5.7% of Apple’s stock, which was worth more than $136 billion as of late 2022.
 Buffett loves Apple not only for its "sticky" customers -- it's tough to imagine a company with a more loyal customer base -- but also for its pricing power and top-notch leadership.

-Berkshire owns 12.9% of Bank of America's stock, and it was the company's second-largest stock investment next to Apple as of late 2021.
+Berkshire owns 12.9% of Bank of America's stock, and it was the company's second-largest stock investment as of late 2022.
 Buffett is a big fan of Bank of America CEO Brian Moynihan and the rest of the bank's management team.
-The company’s stock regularly trades for an implied valuation relative to the book value of its assets that is below that of its big-bank peers.
+The company’s stock regularly trades for an implied valuation relative to the book value of its assets that is below its big-bank peers.
 Bank of America is also an excellent dividend stock, prioritizes share buybacks, and has grown at one of the fastest rates in its peer group in recent years.

-Berkshire is a major investor in the beverage giant, owning 9.3% -- $22 billion at the time of this writing -- of the company's stock.
-Buffett in the late 1980s started accumulating Coca-Cola stock, which has been one of his most successful long-term investments.
+Berkshire is a major investor in the beverage giant, owning 9.2% -- $24 billion at the time of this writing -- of the company's stock.
+Buffett started accumulating Coca-Cola stock in the late 1980s, and it's been one of his most successful long-term investments.
 In addition to being a devoted customer, Buffett loves Coca-Cola's brand power and massive distribution network, both of which give it competitive advantages over would-be rivals.